 By modelling observed grazing rates and omitting benthic and fishing covariates, we demonstrated how grazing rates can vary simply as a function of biomass and size structure.
 Because grazing rates were positively correlated with grazer biomass and grazing calculations were derived from body mass estimates, this suggests that benthic and fishing drivers are proximate drivers of grazing function through their effect on biomass.
 However, for a given level of biomass, assemblages dominated by small-bodied fishes had a higher grazing potential than those dominated by large-bodied fishes.
 These findings are consistent with evidence that grazing functions on exploited reefs may be maintained by high densities of small-bodied parrotfish (Bellwood et al. 2012).
 Smaller fish have higher mass-specific metabolic rates (Gillooly et al. 2001) and thus may feed more intensively per unit of fish biomass than large fish.
 Therefore, this may explain why the LFI relationship was strongest for scraping rates which were modelled using size-specific feeding data.
 In contrast, large-bodied fishes comprised a greater fraction of assemblage biomass on high-biomass reefs (e.g. > 500 kg ha-1, Fig. 3), suggesting that reefs where grazing functions are maintained by few large individuals may be particularly vulnerable to fishing effects.

-To integrate UVC data across the Indo-Pacific we generalized across cropper species which are known to perform distinct feeding roles.
+To integrate UVC data across the Indo-Pacific, we generalized across cropper species which are known to perform distinct feeding roles.
 For example, croppers have well-documented differences in morphology, diet (e.g. detritivores or turf), and feeding behaviours (Choat et al. 2002, Wilson et al. 2003, Brandl et al. 2015, Tebbett et al. 2017), though large-scale studies such as ours typically aggregate all cropping species into a single functional group (e.g. Heenan et al. 2016).
 We defined cropping function using species- or genera-specific bite rates, with a high proportion of individuals assigned average grazing rates.
 As such, current practices for estimating cropping function at assemblage scales are largely reflective of biomass levels rather than species-specific differences in feeding rate.
 Scraping functions are more consistent among species (Bellwood and Choat 1990, Bellwood et al. 2003, Bonaldo et al. 2014) and our feeding data were more highly resolved with species-, genera- and size-specific bite rates.
 By modelling genera- and species-specific bite rates from observations collected in several regions, our approach enabled us to leverage observational data in a hierarchical framework which predicts grazing rates of new, related species, given uncertainties in species, genera and body sizes.
 For example, we were able to assign bite rates to species observed in UVC but not observed in feeding surveys, with estimates that were informed by the feeding behaviour of closely related congeners.
 Such models could be further improved with additional feeding data on other herbivore species in different regions, and could even be developed to account for temperature effects on grazing rates (Bruno et al. 2015) and examine how herbivory might respond to ocean warming.